 Barcoding your products plays a huge role in the inventory tracking process.
 Using the same barcode from the warehouse to the checkout process in your online store, enables complete control over each individual product at all times.
 This enables accuracy, ease of use for everyone, streamlined performance, and simplicity in a number of other functions.

 Inventory can be tracked through multiple different means including barcodes, serial numbers, or any other identification that has been set up by the store or warehouse.
 Having this in place enables real-time return of data and product information at any time.
 This can be used to pull reports and audits on products or to identify where in the supply chain a product has been delayed.
-It’s an essential component of running a successful Shopify store.
+It’s an essential component of running a successful Shopify store, and a feature of an effective inventory management system.

 If your business ever runs into a situation where products need to be recalled, inventory tracking will be your new best friend.
 All inventory can be traced instantly, making it easy to find and recall the products without damaging your credibility or resulting in massive losses in revenue.
 The same applies to businesses dealing with perishables or food with sell-by dates.
 When products are nearing their sell-by date, they can also be traced and pulled from the system.